alfallouji/DHL-API/README.md

 // Call DHL XML API
 $start = microtime(true);

-// Display the XML sent to DHL echo $sample->toXML();
+// Display the XML that will be sent to DHL echo $sample->toXML();

+// DHL webservice client using the staging environment
 $client = new WebserviceClient('staging');

-// Display the result
+// Call the DHL service and display the XML result echo $client->call($sample);
-echo $client->call($sample);
 echo PHP_EOL .
 'Executed in ' . (microtime(true) - $start) . ' seconds.' .
 PHP_EOL;
 ```